ibm-cloud-docs/vsrx/vsrx-license.md

 To change your current license, perform the steps above, then:

+1. Run a [Readiness check](/docs/vsrx?topic=vsrx-vsrx-readiness) for “License upgrade” and address any errors that are found.

 1. Click the Edit icon  ![Edit icon](../../icons/edit-tagging.svg)  next to your current license to edit it.

   ![Editing your license](images/license-edit.png "Editing your license")